Advertiser Disclosure

 Accessibility

 Bank statement loans work a bit differently, though, making homeownership more accessible for self-employed borrowers.
 The lender averages out your monthly earnings over 12- or 24 months based on the deposits listed on your bank statements.
 So, you’ll have the liberty to take as many write-offs as you’re legally allowed to without having to worry about them negatively affecting your eligibility for a home loan.
-Plus, you won’t have to worry about the use of traditional income documentation by underwriters.
+Plus, you won’t have to worry about underwriters using traditional income documentation.

 No Tax Returns, W-2s and Paycheck Stubs

-Unlike conventional loans, where you need to provide your tax returns, W-2s, and pay stubs to prove your income, you don’t need these to secure a bank statement mortgage loan.
-Instead, all you need is months’ worth of bank statements, which may vary based on the lender.
+Unlike conventional loans, require you to submit tax returns, W-2s, and pay stubs to verify your income.
+However, for a bank statement mortgage loan, you only need to provide several months’ worth of bank statements, which could differ depending on the lender.

 Other lenders, though, may require additional documentation when evaluating your eligibility.
 So, you need to read the fine print of the requirements before committing yourself to a lender.